 What is the next step?

 The researchers aim to begin conducting human clinical trials.
-As there is no harm with a few tomatoes per day, it is safe to say you can begin incorporating some extra tomatoes to your diet to prevent liver disease.
+As there is no harm with a few tomatoes per day, it is safe to say you can begin incorporating some extra tomatoes into your diet to prevent liver disease.